-Research & Reviews: Journal of Dental Sciences uses Editorial Manager System for a qualitative and prompt review process.
-Editorial Manager is an online manuscript submission, review and tracking system.
+Research & Reviews: Journal of Dental Sciences uses Editorial Tracking System for a qualitative and prompt review process.
+Editorial Tracking is review and tracking system.
 Review processing is performed by the editorial board members of Journal of Dental Sciences or relevant experts from other universities or institutes.

 The journal is indexed and abstracted in the following databases: Academic Keys, ResearchBible, CiteFactor, Cosmos IF, Open Academic Journals Index (OAJI), Electronic Journals Library, RefSeek, Hamdard University, World Catalogue of Scientific Journals, IndianScience.in, Scholarsteer, International Innovative Journal Impact Factor (IIJIF), International Institute of Organised Research (I2OR), Cosmos, Scientific World Index, Geneva Foundation for Medical Education and Research.